The Kernel Method for Electrical Resistance Tomography

-Electrical Resistance Tomography (ERT) is a widely used tomographic inspection method that aims to retrieve the electrical conductivity $\sigma$ inside a physical body, starting from boundary measurements of currents and voltages, in steady-state operation.
-Throughout the years, it has been successfully applied to a wide range of different applications such as the petroleum and chemical process industry~\cite{Ch19, Du15, Ma09}, medicine~\cite{Ho94} (for cranial imaging \cite{Tarassenko1984-im}, lung monitoring \cite{Meier2008-iu,Adler1995ImagingOP}, thermal monitoring of hyperthermia treatment \cite{Conway1987-xj}, pediatric lung disease \cite{Pham2011-po}, breast imaging \cite{Zain2014-sc} and brain imaging \cite{Holder1996-hn}), semiconductor manufacturing~\cite{Kr03}, civil engineering~\cite{Jo01}, carbon nanotube manufacturing~\cite{Ho07}, biological culture analysis~\cite{Li08} and so on.
+Electrical Resistance Tomography (ERT) is a widely used tomographic inspection method that aims to retrieve the electrical conductivity $\sigma$ within a physical body from boundary measurements of currents and voltages in steady-state operation.
+Throughout the years, it has been successfully applied to a wide range of different applications such as the petroleum and chemical process industry~\cite{Ch19, Du15, Ma09}, medicine~\cite{Ho94} (for cranial imaging \cite{Tarassenko1984-im}, lung monitoring \cite{Meier2008-iu,Adler1995ImagingOP}, thermal monitoring of hyperthermia treatment \cite{Conway1987-xj}, paediatric lung disease \cite{Pham2011-po}, breast imaging \cite{Zain2014-sc} and brain imaging \cite{Holder1996-hn}), semiconductor manufacturing~\cite{Kr03}, civil engineering~\cite{Jo01}, carbon nanotube manufacturing~\cite{Ho07}, biological culture analysis~\cite{Li08}, etc.

 Different approaches to solving the ERT problem can be found in the literature, leading to two main classes: iterative and non-iterative imaging methods.
-The majority of the reconstruction methods are based on the iterative minimization of a proper cost function encoding the \lq\lq distance\rq\rq \ between the measured and synthetic data for the current estimate of $\sigma$, and proper a priori information.
+Most reconstruction methods are based on iterative minimisation of a proper cost function that encodes the \lq\lq distance\rq\rq \ between the measured and synthetic data for the current estimate of $\sigma$, and the proper a priori information.
 A list of references to this kind of approach can be found in~\cite{Lionheart_2004}.
-These methods can achieve a good overall quality for the reconstructions.
+These methods can achieve good quality for the reconstructions.
 Still, they are (i) affected by the local minima problem, i.e. they are prone to false solutions, and (ii) computationally expensive because of the ill-posedness and the nonlinearity of the underlying inverse problem that calls for a large number of iterations.